libp2p/specs/tls/autotls-client.md

 ## Overview
 Most modern web browsers only establish TLS connections with peers that present certificates issued by a recognized Certificate Authority (CA).
 Self-signed certificates are generally not accepted.
 To obtain a CA-issued certificate, a requester must complete an ACME (Automatic Certificate Management Environment) challenge.
 This typically involves provisioning a DNS TXT record on a domain the requester controls.

 However, most libp2p peers do not own or control domain names, making it impractical for them to complete DNS-based ACME challenges and, by extension, to obtain trusted TLS certificates.
 This limitation hinders direct communication between libp2p peers and standard web browsers.

 [AutoTLS](https://blog.libp2p.io/autotls/) addresses this problem by introducing an AutoTLS broker — a server that controls a domain and facilitates ACME challenges on behalf of libp2p peers.
 A peer can request the AutoTLS broker to fulfil an ACME DNS challenge on its behalf.
 Once the broker sets the appropriate DNS record, the requesting peer proceeds to notify the ACME server.
 The ACME server validates the challenge against the broker's domain, and if successful, issues a valid certificate.

 This mechanism allows libp2p peers to obtain CA-issued certificates without needing to possess or manage their own domain names.

 ## General Flow
 The following is the general flow of a successful certificate request and subsequent issuance using AutoTLS.
-Here, "node" refers to the machine running a libp2p peer and requesting the challenge, while "broker" and "AutoTLS broker", which are used interchangeably, is the server that will fulfil the ACME challenge on behalf of the node.
+Here, "node" refers to the machine running a libp2p peer and requesting the challenge, while "broker" and "AutoTLS broker", which are used interchangeably, refer to the server that will fulfil the ACME challenge on behalf of the node.

 1. Node requests a challenge from the ACME server.
 2. Node sends the challenge to the broker.